Winster332/RenderSymbols/README.md

 ![screenshot of sample](https://pp.vk.me/c604821/v604821939/20236/UG2-GZfaurQ.jpg)

-Не большая библиотека на java для рисования символами в термилале или любом другом окне вывода
+A small java library for drawing characters in a terminal or any other output window.

-Все необходимое находится в common и drawing.
+Everything you need is in common и drawing.
-Пакет Neural - побочный. В Main - визуализация работы простейшей однослойной нейронной сети.
+Package Neural - side.
+In Main - visualization of the work of the simplest single-layer neural network.

-## Функционал
+## Functions
 * fillRectangle
 * drawRectangle
 * drawLine